srnimani/Udacity-CarND-Advanced-Lane-Detection---P4/README.md

-## Summary of work done (more details in writeup_report.md)
+## Summary of work done

 Pl. see writeup.pdf file for details of work done.

-Used Jupyter Notebook during the development.
+I used Jupyter Notebook during the development.

 ## Details About Files In This Directory